teamblueridge/gerrit_script/README.md

 gerrit_script
 =============

-Customizable script for pushing to Gerrit
+Customizable script for pushing to Gerrit.